-White Sox hand Twins first loss with 6-2 win
+Garcia, White Sox hand Twins first loss with 6-2 win

 TRAINER'S ROOM

-Twins: 1B Joe Mauer was back in the lineup Saturday after sitting out Friday, and, in part due to his injury history, more rest is likely in his future. ''Last year he played a lot of games until he came down with a quad injury,'' manager Paul Molitor said. ''(We're) trying to be a little smarter earlier this season.''
+Twins: 1B Joe Mauer was back in the lineup Saturday after sitting out Friday, and, in part due to his injury history, more rest is likely in his future. ''Last year he played a lot of games until he came down with a quad injury,'' Molitor said. ''(We're) trying to be a little smarter earlier this season.''

 UP NEXT